 Do they have any extras?

 The last thing I want to talk about is extras.
-The Vizbigs have title page galleries, author notes, and full color title page illustrations.
-They also come with those full color pages that are sprinkled throughout as mentioned prior.
-The 3-in-1’s also have title page galleries.
+The Vizbigs have title page galleries, author notes, and full-color title page illustrations.
+They also come with full-color pages that are sprinkled throughout as mentioned previously.
+The 3-in-1s also have title page galleries.
 There are pages with little illustrations included throughout and author notes as well.
 The box sets come with double-sided posters and collector’s booklets, which include interviews with Akira Toriyama, guides, and more.

 Final Thoughts: Which Dragon Ball and Dragon Ball Z manga edition is best?

 Well, it definitely depends on what you are looking for.
-If you are wanting the cheapest way to collect Dragon Ball and Dragon Ball Z, it's going to be through the 3-in-1's.
-Cheapest way to collect the singles?
-You may want to pick-up the manga box sets.
-If you are wanting the highest print quality, the Vizbigs and the singles are the best.
+If you want the cheapest way to collect Dragon Ball and Dragon Ball Z, it’s going to be through the 3-in-1s.
+The cheapest way to collect the singles?
+You may want to pick up the manga box sets.
+If you want the highest print quality, the Vizbigs and the singles are the best.
 The print quality in the Full Color Editions is top-notch as well.
-If you are looking for the least censored release though, you'll want to go with either the singles or the 3-in-1's.
+If you are looking for the least censored release though, you’ll want to go with either the singles or the 3-in-1’s.

 Personally, I prefer the manga box sets.
 I like the way the singles look on the shelf, they are one of the best in terms of print quality, they come with extras, and the singles are one of the least censored.
 I normally would go with the Vizbigs, because of their print quality and their color pages, but they are the most censored edition so I decided to not go with them.